“An ounce of prevention is worth a pound of cure.”

 After patients go through chemotherapy and radiation and are considered in remission, the body often needs additional measures to restore full health.
 These are best done soon after completion of cancer treatments.
 Chemotherapy and radiation take a toll on the body as they strip vital nutrients and vitamins from the body as well as destroy healthy tissue of the immune and digestive systems.
 This destruction can affect energy, immunity, mood, sex drive, mental sharpness and sleep.

 It cannot be emphasized enough that breast cancer can be prevented.
+But you can detect it at an early stage using a breast thermography technology.
 Most people have heard of risk factors such as genes, biology (eg. early menses, late menopause) and diet (eg. high fat).
 However these risk factors are present in only 30% of women with breast cancer.
 What about the other 70% of women with breast cancer?
 What puts them at risk?
 Should a woman who does not carry the high risk genes (BRCA1 and BRCA2) be less concerned about getting cancer than someone who does carry those genes?
 Over 95% of breast cancer patients do not have either gene associated with breast cancer.
 The answer lies in understanding multifactorial effect that behaviors, lifestyle, diet, stress, and environmental factors such as toxins, have on breast cancer risk.

 Maintaining healthy progesterone and estrogen levels is vital to preventing Estrogen Dominance that may be one of the most causative factors leading to pre- or peri-menopausal breast cancer.
 Progesterone protects breast cells from dividing out of control, however, a woman’s progesterone levels start declining in her late 30’s and thus can give rise to Estrogen Dominance.
 However, most breast cancer occurs postmenopausal, at the time when ovaries have stopped producing normal protective hormone levels.